William E. Butler

-William Elliott Butler (born 20 October 1939) is a jurist and educator at the John Edward Fowler Distinguished Professor of Law, Dickinson School of Law, Pennsylvania State University (2005-) and Professorial Research Associate, School of Oriental and African Studies, the University of London (2006-), and Emeritus Professor of Comparative Law in the University of London (2005-).
-He is an authority on the legal systems of Russia, other members of the Commonwealth of Independent States (CIS), and Mongolia.
-He is also involved in the fields of public and private international law.

-Butler is a bibliophile and bookplate collector.
+William Elliott Butler (born 20 October 1939) is a jurist and academic known for his work on the legal systems of Russia, the Commonwealth of Independent States (CIS), and Mongolia, as well as his contributions to public and private international law.
+He has held academic positions including John Edward Fowler Distinguished Professor of Law at the Dickinson School of Law, Pennsylvania State University (since 2005); Professorial Research Associate at the School of Oriental and African Studies, University of London (since 2006); and Emeritus Professor of Comparative Law at the University of London (since 2005).
+Butler has published four books on Russian law.
+As of 2025, he is 83 years old.
+He is a bibliophile and bookplate collector.

 Education

-Butler received his education in the U.S. In the early 1960s he attended lectures of John N. Hazard (1909–1996) offered at Johns Hopkins University SAIS and, while at Harvard Law School, worked with Harold J. Berman (1918–2007), the founders of Soviet legal studies in the West.
-There he developed his interest in Soviet law and in international and comparative legal studies.
+Butler received his education in the United States.
+In the early 1960s, he attended lectures on Soviet law by John N. Hazard at the Johns Hopkins University School of Advanced International Studies (SAIS) and later worked with Harold J. Berman at Harvard Law School, both of whom were leading figures in the development of Soviet legal studies in the West.
+These experiences contributed to his interest in Soviet law, as well as in international and comparative legal studies.

-He is the holder of the following university degrees: A.A., Hibbing Junior College, 1959; B.A., The American University (School of International Service), 1961; M.A., The Johns Hopkins School of Advanced International Studies, 1963; J.D., Harvard Law School, 1966; LL.M., School of Law of the Academy University of Law, Institute of State and Law, Russian Academy of Sciences, 1997; Ph.D., The Johns Hopkins School of Advanced International Studies, 1970 (for his dissertation "Soviet Union and the Law of the Sea", which was later published); LL.D., University of London, 1979.
+His academic qualifications include: an Associate of Arts degree from Hibbing Junior College (1959); a Bachelor of Arts from The American University, School of International Service (1961); a Master of Arts from the Johns Hopkins SAIS (1963); a Juris Doctor from Harvard Law School (1966); a Master of Laws from the Academy University of Law, Institute of State and Law, Russian Academy of Sciences (1997); a Ph.D. from Johns Hopkins SAIS (1970), based on a dissertation titled Soviet Union and the Law of the Sea; and a Doctor of Laws (LL.D.) from the University of London (1979).